-The pandemic has resulted in the number of academy conversions further reducing but we are still getting schools who are making a positive choice to join a MAT as well as a small number of schools which are required to join a MAT.
+The number of academy conversions has reduced in recent years, but ODBE is still getting a few schools who are making a positive choice to join a MAT as well as a small number of schools which are required to join a MAT.
 The two diocesan MATs supported by ODBE have continued to grow.
-ODST now comprises 38 academies and ODBST is made up of 11 with more in the pipeline.
-Four of the academy trusts which we work with have pooled their SLA capital allocations together and ODBE manages this programme for them.
+ODST now comprises 41 academies and ODBST is made up of 12 with more in the pipeline.
+Four of the academy trusts which ODBE work with have pooled their SLA capital allocations together and ODBE manages this programme for them.
+The last few months have started to see an increased interest in academisation.

-We continue to provide support services to schools to assist them in delivering the best possible outcomes.
-This ranges from appointing approximately 1,000 governors across our schools and academies (including 20 multi-academy trusts); advising on admission policies at 170 schools; organising independent admission appeals for governing bodies; assisting the site trustees with various property matters and organising building work at voluntary aided schools and some academies ranging from small maintenance projects to large scale extension and refurbishments, including the planning of completely new schools.
+ODBE continues to provide support services to schools to assist them in delivering the best possible outcomes.
+This ranges from appointing approximately 1,000 governors across ODBE's schools and academies (including 20 multi-academy trusts); advising on admission policies at 170 schools; organising independent admission appeals for governing bodies; assisting the site trustees with various property matters and organising building work at voluntary aided schools and some academies ranging from small maintenance projects to large scale extension and refurbishments, including the planning of completely new schools.